eric-d-knowles/vscode-greene/doc.md

     * `conda activate \"${CONDA_ENV_NAME}\"` starts the environment for your project
     * `pip install --quiet ipykernel` installs the [IPython kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) if needed
     * `python -m ipykernel install [...]` registers a new `ipykernel`
-    * `JupyterLab [...]` starts a Jupyter server inside the container
+    * `jupyter [...]` starts a Jupyter server inside the container

 7. **Get Port Number and URL from Jupyter Server Output**

-    Output from the `JupyterLab` command should appear in the Terminal.
+    Output from the `jupyter` command should appear in the Terminal.
 The crucial part will look similar to this:

     ```
     To access the server, open this file in a browser: